5 of The Best Balance Exercises For Seniors

 - Hold your leg up for 10 seconds before slowly lowering back to the floor.

 - Start with 3 reps of 10 second holds, increasing up to 30 seconds each rep.

 Personal Trainer Marina has also demonstrated some more intermediate balance exercises, so if you find the above too easy, give the below a try.
 In addition to improving balance, these will help to improve ankle mobility and walking gait.
 Start with 20 seconds per exercise and slowly work your way to to 1 minute each.

-In addition to balance exercises, elderly people will benefit from adding low impact cardio resistance training to improve their health – check out our guide to simple exercises for older adults here.
-We have a wide selection of home workouts to help, or you can join one of our 300+ gyms and use the equipment like 70 year old PureGym member Sue!
+In addition to balance exercises, elderly people will benefit from adding low impact cardio resistance training to improve their health – we have a guide to simple exercises for older adults here, as well as a guide to seated exercises for seniors here.